katat/vbot/README.md

    Wait for the element to exist before proceeding to the action type.
 It is the target element regarding to the action.
    - **scrollTo**
    Set to `true` will scroll the element matched with the selector into the view.
-   - **shot**
+   - **screenshot**
-   Take screenshot before this step action is executed.
+   Set to true for taking screenshot before this step action is executed.
    - **captureDelay**
    Delay(millisecond) to wait before this step's screenshot is taken.
-Apply only to an individual action.
    - **waitTimeout**
    Maximum time to wait for the element `selector` exists in the DOM.
 If waited longer than this setting, it throws error of not found the `selector` element.
-   - **captureDelay**
-   Delay(millisecond) before capture screenshot
    - **comment**
    Used for references of the action, and as the screenshot file name.